GrimOutlook/msi-gen/README.md

 ## Todo

 - [ ] Convert creation method to rpmbuild-esque
-- [ ] Convert MsiError to anyhow crate.
+- [ ] Convert MsiError to something more useful.
+Maybe look into tracebacks?

 ## Development